Need to Stop Nailbiting in Yourself of Your Kids?

 Anything visible is a great reminder to keep going.

-My daughter is 11 so she just needed verbal reminders, plus she has five siblings making sure she keeps her side of the bargain!
+My daughter just needed verbal reminders, plus she has five siblings making sure she keeps her side of the bargain!

 I always give my kids three strikes.